-The initial stage is for the manager to contact the Director of Corporate Resources to inform him/her of the concerns.
+The initial stage is for the manager to contact the Director of Corporate Resources Frank Smith (frank.smith@londoncouncils.gov.uk), to inform him of the concerns.
 Then, with the permission of the Director of Corporate Resources, the manager should interview the person raising the issue.
 The officer has the right to be accompanied to this interview by a trade union representative or work colleague.
 The manager must confirm in writing the issue raised within 3 working days.